nelsons-mph/pr-best-practices/README.md

 # Automated Pull Request Template Usage

 It is advisable to have a standard PR template for each pull request with proper description and info about the PR.
-Github has the option to include standard PR templates so that it not required to type PR descriptions each and every time.
+Github has the option to include standard PR templates so that it is not required to type PR descriptions each and every time.

 ## Pre-requisites
 1. Basic knowdledge of creating and working with MarkDown docs
-2. Basic knowledge of GitHub PR
+2. Basic knowledge of GitHub & PR
 3. An IDE with an appropriate exension to work on markdown files

 ## Steps to create an automated PR template